kmgreen2/agglo/README.md

 1. Process: A stage in the pipeline that will consume an input map, perform an operation (annotation, aggregation, completion, filter, spawner, transformation, tee, continuation, entwine) and output a map.
 2. Pipeline: An ordered collection of processes applied to an event.
 3. External systems: A connector to an external system that can used by a process.
 Today, we support S3-like Object Stores, POSIX filesystems, Key-value stores, messaging/pubsub systems and REST endpoints.
-4. Binge: A event processing binary and can run as a stateless daemon, persistent daemon or as a standalone command.
+4. Binge: A event processing binary and can run as a stateless daemon, persistent daemon or as a stand-alone command.
-5. Pipeline configuration: A binge instance is instantiated uwing the pipeline configuration that contains one or more pipelines and their dependent processes and external systems.
+5. Pipeline configuration: A binge instance is instantiated using the pipeline configuration that contains one or more pipelines and their dependent processes and external systems.

 ### Processes